The Forestry Act

 3. To build or repair other engineering works.

-These undertakings are limited to those not impairing geological stability, national security and forestry.
+These undertakings are limited to those not impairing geological stability, land conservation and forestry.

-For number 1, above, if there are concerns the forest will be damaged, the government agency shall oversee that the party in question shall perform due water conservation measures or other necessary measures, and the party may not refuse.
+For number 1 above, if there are concerns that the forest may be damaged, the government agency shall ensure that the party in question implements due soil and water conservation measures or other necessary measures, and the party shall not refuse.

 Article 10

-Should a forest have any of the following, the government agency shall bar logging:
+Should any of the following criteria apply to a forest, the government agency shall restrict logging:

 1. The land is so steep or the soil so shallow that re-forestation is difficult;

-2. After logging, the soil is likely to be eroded or affect public benefits;
+2. After logging, the soil is likely to be eroded or affect the public interest;

-3. The land is located in a water reservoir collection area, headwaters of a river, on an eroded riverbank, windward coastal area or sand dune area;
+3. The land is located in a water reservoir collection area, at the headwaters of a river, on an eroded riverbank, or in a windward coastal area, or in a sand dune area;

-4. The forest is in other areas where logging prohibition is essential.
+4. The forest is in other areas where logging restrictions are essential.

 1. The land is so steep or the soil so shallow that re-forestation is difficult;

-2. After logging, the soil is likely to be eroded or affect public benefits;
+2. After logging, the soil is likely to be eroded or affect the public interest;

-3. The land is located in a water reservoir collection area, headwaters of a river, on an eroded riverbank, windward coastal area or sand dune area;
+3. The land is located in a water reservoir collection area, at the headwaters of a river, on an eroded riverbank, or in a windward coastal area, or in a sand dune area;

-4. The forest is in other areas where logging prohibition is essential.
+4. The forest is in other areas where logging restrictions are essential.

 Article 11

-The government agency may, according to where a forest is located, limit or prohibit the harvest or excavation of grass cover, tree roots and grass roots to a specific location and time period.
+The government agency may, based on where a forest is located, restrict or prohibit the harvest or excavation of grass cover, tree roots and grass roots to a specific location and time period.

 Article 12

-Whereas national forests shall be classified and managed by the central government agency; public forests shall be managed by the owner authority or consigned to some other legal entity; private forests shall be managed by private individuals.
+Whereas national forests shall be classified and managed by the central government agency; public forests shall be managed by the authority that owns the relevant forest or consigned to some other legal entity; private forests shall be managed by private individuals.

-The central government agency may, according to the state of the forestry industry, regulate and implement the forest management plan.
+The central government agency may, according to the state of the forestry, regulate and implement the forest management plan.

-The central government agency may, according to the state of the forestry industry, regulate and implement the forest management plan.
+The central government agency may, according to the state of the forestry, regulate and implement the forest management plan.

 Article 13

-To reinforce the water retaining ability of the forest, forest management shall comply with the protection and management regulations for water collection areas; these regulations shall be mandated by the Executive Yuan.
+To reinforce the water-retaining ability of the forest, forest management shall comply with the protection and management regulations for water collection areas; these regulations shall be established by the Executive Yuan.

 Article 14

-National forest management plans shall be regulated by the relevant administrative agency, and shall be submitted to the central government agency for approval.
+National forest working circle management plans shall be formulated by the relevant administrative agency, and shall be submitted to the central government agency for approval.

 Article 15

-The annual plan for the yields of national forest products shall be based on the management plan for the relevant business area.
+The annual plan for the yields of national forest products shall be based on the management plan for working circle.

-Harvesting of national forest yields shall be carried out according to the annual logging plan and national forest yields management code.
+Harvesting of national forest product shall be carried out according to the annual logging plan and national forest product management regulation.

-The category and handling of, and criteria pertaining to, national forest yields, and the harvest, transport, transfer, fee payment and other issues relevant to forest yields shall be regulated by the central government agency.
+The categories and handling of, and criteria pertaining to, national forest product, and the harvest, transport, transfer, fee payment and other issues relevant to forest product shall be regulated by the central government agency.

-If the forest is located in the traditional territory of aboriginal people, the aboriginal people may take forest products for their traditional living needs.
-The harvesting area, variety, time, paid/unpaid, and other rules should be decided by the central government agency along with the central government of the aboriginal people.
+If the forest is located in the traditional territories of Indigenous peoples, the Indigenous peoples may take forest products for their traditional living needs.
+The harvesting area, variety, time, paid/unpaid, and other rules should be decided by the central government agency along with the central Indigenous authority.

-After a natural disaster, the local government has one month to finish the cleanup and tally up all bamboo or trees carried outside the boundary of the National Forest by natural forces.
-After one month, local people may collect freely the remaining displaced wood and bamboo.
+After a natural disaster, the local government has one month to finish the cleanup and tally up all bamboo or trees carried outside the boundary of the national forest area by natural forces.
+After one month, local people may freely collect the remaining displaced wood and bamboo.

-Harvesting of national forest yields shall be carried out according to the annual logging plan and national forest yields management code.
+Harvesting of national forest product shall be carried out according to the annual logging plan and national forest product management regulation.

-The category and handling of, and criteria pertaining to, national forest yields, and the harvest, transport, transfer, fee payment and other issues relevant to forest yields shall be regulated by the central government agency.
+The categories and handling of, and criteria pertaining to, national forest product, and the harvest, transport, transfer, fee payment and other issues relevant to forest product shall be regulated by the central government agency.

-If the forest is located in the traditional territory of aboriginal people, the aboriginal people may take forest products for their traditional living needs.
-The harvesting area, variety, time, paid/unpaid, and other rules should be decided by the central government agency along with the central government of the aboriginal people.
+If the forest is located in the traditional territories of Indigenous peoples, the Indigenous peoples may take forest products for their traditional living needs.
+The harvesting area, variety, time, paid/unpaid, and other rules should be decided by the central government agency along with the central Indigenous authority.

-After a natural disaster, the local government has one month to finish the cleanup and tally up all bamboo or trees carried outside the boundary of the National Forest by natural forces.
-After one month, local people may collect freely the remaining displaced wood and bamboo.
+After a natural disaster, the local government has one month to finish the cleanup and tally up all bamboo or trees carried outside the boundary of the national forest area by natural forces.
+After one month, local people may freely collect the remaining displaced wood and bamboo.

 Article 16

 Should a national park or scenic area be designated in a forest area, the responsible party shall meet with the government agency to conduct a field survey.
-The forest area within the demarcated boundaries shall be managed by the government agency according to this Act in conjunction with the relevant national park or scenic area development plan.
+The forest area within the demarcated boundaries shall be managed by the government agency in accordance with this Act in conjunction with the relevant national park or scenic area development plan.

-The regulations for the above shall be mandated by the Executive Yuan.
+The regulations for the above shall be established by the Executive Yuan.

-The regulations for the above shall be mandated by the Executive Yuan.
+The regulations for the above shall be established by the Executive Yuan.

 Article 17

-Wherein a forest region, subject to approval of a relevant environment impact assessment, may be designated a forest recreation area; the establishment and regulation of this area shall be mandated by the central government agency.
+A forest region, subject to approval of an environmental impact assessment, may be designated as a forest recreation area; the establishment and regulation of this area shall be the responsibility of the central government agency.

-A forest recreation area may collect fees for environmental improvement, and maintenance and cleaning; amusement facilities may collect a usage fee; such fees shall be regulated by the central government agency.
+A forest recreation area may collect fees for environmental improvement, maintenance, and cleaning; amusement facilities may collect a usage fee; such fees shall be regulated by the central government agency.

-A forest recreation area may collect fees for environmental improvement, and maintenance and cleaning; amusement facilities may collect a usage fee; such fees shall be regulated by the central government agency.
+A forest recreation area may collect fees for environmental improvement, maintenance, and cleaning; amusement facilities may collect a usage fee; such fees shall be regulated by the central government agency.

 Article 17-1

-To maintain forest ecology and preserve biodiversity, a Nature Reserve may be designated within a forest area.
-The number of people and the amount of traffic allowed into a Nature Reserve shall be regulated in accordance with the unique characteristics of the resources within the Reserve.
-The central government agency shall set the criteria for establishing and abolishing a Nature Reserve, its management plan, and relevant regulatory rules.
+To maintain forest ecology and preserve biodiversity, a forest reserve may be designated within a forest area.
+The number of people and the amount of traffic allowed into a forest reserve shall be regulated in accordance with the unique characteristics of the resources within the Reserve.
+The central government agency shall set the criteria for establishing and abolishing a forest reserve, its management plan, and relevant regulatory rules.

 Article 18